-DISCIPLINED PRAGMATISTS : conscientious, self-efficacious, skeptical
+DISCIPLINED PRAGMATISTS: conscientious, self-efficacious, skeptical

-- Total market: 17% of Kenya women farmers | 2.0 million people - Overview: Disciplined Pragmatists are mostly lower income young, rural, married women with primary school education.
-They are the poorest segment with the highest income volatility - Financial behaviours and attitudes: Disciplined Pragmatists are the poorest of women farmers.
+- " Total market: 17% of Kenya women farmers | 2.0 million people - " Overview: Disciplined Pragmatists are mostly lower income young, rural, married women with primary school education.
+They are the poorest segment with the highest income volatility - Financial behaviors and attitudes: Disciplined Pragmatists are the poorest of women farmers.
 As a slightly younger segment, they are more likely to share household financial decisions with their spouse or someone else in the household.
 While all farm, under a fifth primarily rely on farming, also relying on casual labor, self employment and income support.
-Disciplined pragmatists are most likely to receive support from others of women farmers. - Product design opportunities: Disciplined Pragmatists can be served through products that (1) leverage mobile savings comfort, (2) promote business investment (3) transition to long-term savings
+Disciplined pragmatists are most likely to receive support from others of women farmers. - " Product design opportunities: Disciplined Pragmatists can be served through products that (1) leverage mobile savings comfort, (2) promote business investment (3) transition to long-term savings

-EDUCATED PLANNERS : confident, positive, digital
+EDUCATED PLANNERS: confident, positive, digital

-- Total market: 27% of Kenya women farmers | 3.9 million people - Overview: Educated Planners are mostly young married women with secondary education.
-Farming is an important source of income for them, as are self-owned businesses and formal work. - Financial behaviours and attitudes: Educated Planners have strong financial health.
-They have a higher and more stable income than average, and their high conscientiousness and low impulsivity mean that the vast majority have a plan to manage their expenses. - Product design opportunities: Educated Planners can be served through products that (1) promote long term savings and investments, (2) build self-esteem and agency (3) harness their influencer potential
+- Total market: 27% of Kenya women farmers | 3.9 million people - " Overview: Educated Planners are mostly young married women with secondary education.
+Farming is an important source of income for them, as are self-owned businesses and formal work. - " Financial behaviors and attitudes: Educated Planners have strong financial health.
+They have a higher and more stable income than average, and their high conscientiousness and low impulsivity mean that the vast majority have a plan to manage their expenses. - " Product design opportunities: Educated Planners can be served through products that (1) promote long term savings and investments.